onqtam/headjack/src/collective_intelligence.md

 the future of search is being able to re-run aggregation & statistics based on different filters

+We should be able to split our delegation to multiple other entities with different weights

 every claim and counter should be verifiable - even if at a processing cost common knowledge should go there?